 Conclusion

 Since the mid-1990s, there has been a steady decrease in the number of school districts that remain under a court desegregation order (Reardon et al. 2012).
 Moreover, school districts can no longer assign students to schools based on their individual race.
 This new context limits the ability of school districts to minimize segregation.
 As a result, the thoughtful delineation of school attendance zones may be one of best remaining mechanisms to achieve modest racial integration within large, racially diverse school districts.
-We use the word modest because the scale of racial segregation across residential areas in many of the largest U.S. school districts limits their ability to make small changes to their attendance zones and realize large gains in the racial integration.
-Moreover, Table 2 of this article shows that many school districts are racially homogeneous and, other than consolidating with other school districts, there is little they can do to create racial balance within their schools.
+We use the word modest because the scale of racial segregation across residential areas in many of the largest U.S. school districts limits their ability to make small changes to their attendance zones and realize large gains in racial integration.
+Moreover, Table 2 of this article shows that many school districts are racially homogeneous and, other than consolidating with adjacent school districts, there is little they can do to create racial balance within their schools.
 Certainly one implication of our findings is that racially diverse school districts that want to delineate irregular zones to achieve racial integration must go to extraordinary lengths to achieve this end.

 Our findings bear this out in several ways.
 First, the average shape of school attendance zones within the largest school districts is more compact than the average U.S. Congressional District.
 This would suggest that prevailing racial segregation within large school districts is not driven by a widespread practice of creating irregularly shaped attendance zones.
 Evidence shows that irregular, bizarre, or peculiar attendance zones consisting of sprawling, multipart polygons stretching hither, thither, and yon are almost always racially diverse.
 Our second finding is that the most highly irregular zones are almost always racially diverse; to be sure, some irregularly shaped zones have low racial diversity but such cases are statistical outliers.
 Finally, we show that irregularly shaped zones are more likely than compact zones to contain racially distinct residential areas in which black, white, and all other children are likely to live in discrete neighborhoods.
 All of this evidence runs contrary to arguments that school districts engage in the widespread practice of drawing truly irregularly attendance zones as a way to exacerbate racial segregation.
 Indeed, most irregularly shaped zones contribute to racial integration.

 Although many people would find good news in these findings, they should not detract from the fact that schools are racially segregated.
 Our findings suggest that racial segregation is driven primarily by residential segregation.
 Compact attendance zones replicate the racial composition of local areas.
-As most local areas are racially homogeneous, so are school attendance zones.
+As most local environmentsare racially homogeneous, so are school attendance zones.
 Indeed, our findings are consistent with the literature on Congressional District gerrymandering (Chen and Rodden 2013); this literature argues that some political-party imbalance emerges even when compact legislative districts are delineated.
 Similarly, our findings show that many compact attendance zones are racially homogeneous.
 This suggests that residential segregation limits racial integration in schools, particularly in school districts that prioritize compact zoning practices.
-Most racially diverse school districts would have to quite literally go to extraordinary lengths to minimize racial segregation—a proposition that is costly and political unpopular.
+Most racially diverse school districts would have to quite literally go to extraordinary lengths to minimize racial segregation—a proposition that is costly and politically unpopular.

 This empirical reality is consistent with Justice Kennedy’s argument—and our findings—that school boards pursuing the goal of racial integration must often draw irregular attendance zones that recognize the demographics of racially disparate and geographically distance neighborhoods.
 The challenge of drawing irregular attendance zones to reduce racial segregation is that many of them must be drawn so bizarrely that they will likely increase transportation costs, upset parents, be complicated to produce, and, perhaps, exacerbate white flight to private schools.